Facebook: Book Light Editorial

 What hobbies do you have outside of writing and editing?

 First of all, I don’t write.
 Please don’t hate me.
 I read.
 I read a heck of a lot.
 Constantly.
 Am I making that clear enough?
-Besides that, I like to draw (with charcoals), cuddle with my husband/cats (depending on which is being the cuddliest at the moment), and drink lots of caffeine (in coffee and tea form.
+Besides that, I like to draw (with charcoals), cuddle with my husband/cats (depending on which is being the cuddliest at the moment), watch a lot of TV, play a lot of video games (Horizon Zero Dawn, Assassin's Creed, Hitman, Mario + Rabbids Kingdom Battle, etc) and drink lots of caffeine (in coffee and tea form.
 Hot and iced.
 Flavored and not.
 Basically, every form).